Giganuton/Giganuton/README.md

 - 👋 Hi, I’m @Giganuton
-- 👀 I’m interested in python coding projects
+- 👀 I’m interested in Python coding projects
-- 🌱 I’m currently learning Software Engeneering
+- 🌱 I’m currently learning Software Engineering
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: stingraygreat@gmail.com
+- 📫 How to reach me: Steven.r.walker56@gmail.com

 <!---
 Giganuton/Giganuton is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.